mishra-atul5001/365-Days-of-Python-and-ML/README.md

 *Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.*

+### ***Day 3:***

+*POSITIVE or NEGATIVE ?
+If the blood composition of the person is a subsequence of the virus composition V, then the person is identified as POSITIVE otherwise NEGATIVE.*